 During lung volume, you breathe in different mixtures of air.
 How much air you inhale and exhale is measured.
 The amount of air that stays in your lungs is also measured.

-After the test, you can return to your normal diet, activity, and medications.
-If you were asked to skip medications before the test, ask if you should take them now.
-Your doctor will discuss the test results with you at your next visit.
+After the test, you can return to your normal diet, activity, and medicines.
+If you were asked to skip medicines before the test, ask if you should take them now.
+Your healthcare provider will discuss the test results with you at your next visit.